 Mites.
-Several species of mites, the European red mite, brown orchard mite, the common or two-spotted spider-mite, Willamette mite, and the rust mite attack Oregon orchards.
+Several species of mites, the European red mite, brown orchard mite, the common or two-spotted spider mite, Willamette mite, and the rust mite attack Oregon orchards.
 Mites are more frequently serious on prune and cherry where no spray program is regularly applied.
 The first two species overwinter in the egg stage on the tree.
-A dormant spray of 3 per cent petroleum oil controls these two species.
+Lime sulphur 10 to 100, applied just before the buds open, is recommended for the control of these forms.
+A dormant spray of petroleum oil emulsion has given partial control of these two species.
 The common red spider-mite, however, cannot be controlled by a dormant or delayed dormant spray since it migrates to the orchard from adjacent weeds and other plants later in the season.
 Summer sprays of oil emulsion or lime sulphur are recommended.
 Lime sulphur, 1 to 2 gallons plus 5 pounds wettable sulphur mixed with 100 gallons of water, is the standard summer lime-sulphur spray for mites.
 On peach trees not more than one gallon of liquid lime sulphur should be used in 100 gallons of spray.
 A "summer" oil emulsion, 1 to 2 gallons to 100 gallons of water, is of value when used as a summer spray for spider control.
-See page 11 for discussion of oil sprays.
+See page 12 for discussion of oil sprays.
 Dusting with sulphur is sometimes effective.

 Prune thrips.
 These tiny insects, about 1/20 inch long, come from the ground in the early spring, about March 15 to 20, as the buds are swelling and opening.
 These insects work into the buds before they open and in parts of western Oregon have caused serious bud injury.
 Later the adults lay eggs in stems of the fruit and leaves and also in the fruit.
-Both young and adults may feed on the young prune, rasping the tender surface causing a rough russellike corky condition of the skin.
+Both young and adults may feed on the young prune, rasping the tender surface causing a rough russetlike corky condition of the skin.
 A carefully timed spray of lime sulphur, 3 gallons, plus nicotine sulphate, 1 pint to 100 gallons, has proved effective on prunes.
 One or two sprays are given.
 The time and number of spray applications depend on the emergence of the thrips: (1) usually when winter buds are swelling and a few green tips are showing, and (2) when most of the buds are green at the tip.
 In some seasons, due to the late emergence of the thrips, the first spray is applied in the green-tip stage followed by a second spray applied as a preblossom spray.
 Possibly similar applications might be of value in the control of thrips on cherries.
 At least 250 pounds pressure and thoroughness in application are essential in thrips control.

 Peach and prune twig miner.
 This small, pinkish worm works havoc by tunneling into the terminal growth of both bearing and nonbearing peach, prune, and apricot trees.
-In recent years a later brood of worms has attacked the fruit also.
+In recent years a fruit also.
 Mature peaches and apricots have shown an alarming degree of infestation, and a heavy prune drop has sometimes resulted from the attack of the worms.
 The pest is almost invariably present in destructive numbers in both young and bearing orchards.
 Lime sulphur, 12 to 100, or even 10 to 100, applied any time from late February until early pink, has been the standard recommendation for peach twig borer for many years.
 Recent observations show that this spray of lime sulphur applied after the buds begin to open is likely to cause injury and also may not be as effective in combating the twig borer as it formerly was thought to be.

-Figure 1.
+Figure 3.
 Peach twig miner larvae at rest in the hibernating burrow.